kfirtoledo/CloudPilot_Project/README.md

 | Proxy Cluster| V | V | TODO | TODO|
 ### Folders Description
 The project folders are:
-- **forwarding proxy** - Contain docker and YAMLs files to create forwarding proxy image, K8S deployment and LoadBalancer.
+- **Forwarding proxy** - Contain docker and YAMLs files to create forwarding proxy image, K8S deployment and LoadBalancer.
 - **HAProxy**          - Contain docker and YAMLs files to create custom HAProxy image, K8S deployment and LoadBalancer.
 - **iPerf3**           - Contain YAMLs files to create iPerf3 server deployment,iPerf3 client and LoadBalancer.
-- **project_metadata** - contain metadata.json -(save all meta data for each test (Clusters, Regions, Platforms, IPs etc.)) and api functions to update the meta_data.
+- **project_metadata** - contain metadata.json -(save all metadata for each test (Clusters, Regions, Platforms, IPs etc.)) and api functions to update the metadata.
 - **ReadMe**           - Contain files for project README.
 - **ReadMe**           - Contain files for project README.
 - **Steps**            - Contain scripts for each step of the test: